Genocs/genocs-library/src/Genocs.Core/README_NUGET.md

 # .NET Core library

 This package contains a set of base functionalities designed by Genocs.
-The library is built to be used on .NET standard 2.1 and NET6 or NET7 as well.
+The library is built to be used on .NET standard 2.1 and NET6, NET7 NET8.

 ## Description